thecmdrunner/quick-vm/README.md

 **This project is aimed at making a Windows VM for gaming/content creation, paired with [WinApps](https://github.com/Fmstrat/winapps/) to make it easier for people to switch to Linux while still being able to use their Adobe CC apps, MS Office, Play Games etc.**

 Here's a [list of things](https://github.com/thegamerhat/quick-vm/blob/main/docs/list-things-todo.md) that will make this project way better!

-> It is possible to invent a single machine which can be used to compute any computable sequence.
->
-> ~ _Alan Turing, 1936_

 > Now that [NVIDIA has enabled GPU Passthrough for Windows based Virtual Machines](https://nvidia.custhelp.com/app/answers/detail/a_id/5173) (no more Code 43!), this project will also include easy setup and configuration for passing through NVIDIA GPUs in KVM and interfacing Windows apps from linux via [WinApps](https://github.com/Fmstrat/winapps/).
 >